GaloyMoney/blink/ARCHITECTURE.md

 Every successful payment within lnd is being recorded on mongodb.

 Offchain-wise, nothing is needed within the lnd side to present a transaction to a user after it has been executed.
 Onchain-wise, it's possible that a user shared an onchain address.
-This is currently tied to lnd. (we intend to not use lnd for onchain transaction to remove this dependancy and simplify lnd instance recyling)
+This is currently tied to lnd. (we intend to not use lnd for onchain transaction to remove this dependency and simplify lnd instance recycling)

 ### Mongodb